Research-Based

 Solgar Vitamin D3

-Solgar has been in the dietary supplement industry for over 70 years as a trusted source for supplements that are free of harmful additives and common allergens.
-Solgar’s Vitamin D3 5000 IU is perfect for adults that want to supplement a wholesome diet and lifestyle that includes the outdoors.
+Solgar has operated in the dietary supplement industry for over 70 years as a trusted source for supplements free of harmful additives and common allergens.
+Solgar’s Vitamin D3 5000 IU is perfect for adults wanting to supplement a wholesome diet and lifestyle that includes outdoor activities.

 These soft gels are free of gluten, wheat, dairy, soy, yeast, sugar, sodium, and artificial flavors, sweeteners, preservatives, and colors.